 The Society also publishes a quarterly journal, the Proceedings.
-The first volume of the Proceedings published in 1838.
+The first volume of the Proceedings appeared in 1838.
 Articles in the journal include papers read at the Society's biannual meetings, independent essays sent to the APS by outside scholars, and biographical memoirs of Society members.
 Recent issues are available online on the APS website.

 Our print-on-demand Lightning Rod Press series started in 2008.
-Volume 6 in the series, Climate Crises in Human History, edited by A. Bruce Mainwaring, Robert Giegengack, and Clauio Vita-Finzi, considers the response of selected cultures to climate events that have been documented from the archaeological and geological records, and serves as a corrective to dogmatic claims about the future of climate and of mankind.
+Volume 6 in the series, Climate Crises in Human History, edited by A. Bruce Mainwaring, Robert Giegengack, and Claudio Vita-Finzi, considers the response of selected cultures to climate events that have been documented from the archaeological and geological records, and serves as a corrective to dogmatic claims about the future of climate and of mankind.
 The newest title in the series (Volume 8) is North by Degree: Arctic Exploration and Its Impact on Society, by Susan A. Kaplan and Robert McCracken Peck (editors).

 A new series, Biographical Memoirs of Members of the American Philosophical Society, started in 2010 with the reprinting of selected memoirs of Members in a specific field.
 The memoirs originally appeared in the APS Yearbook and the Proceedings.
 Book 1 is Biographical Memoirs of Members of the American Philosophical Society: Classics and Classical and Near Eastern Archaeology.
 Book 2 is Biographical Memoirs of Members of the American Philosophical Society: Chemistry, Biochemistry, and Chemical Engineering.
 Book 3 is a three-volume series on Biographical Memoirs of Members of the American Philosophical Society: Physicians.
 Volume I covers Members elected 1787–1935; Volume II covers Members elected 1935–1961; Volume III covers Members elected after 1961.
 Volumes I and II are in print; Volume III is printing in 2015.